Luphen1/Data-Scientist-Portfolio-Project-/README.md

 5. Data scientist jobs have seen rapid growth, with 2023 having the highest total salary earned.
 6. Senior-level data engineers earn the highest salary.
 7. Full-time machine learning positions offer the highest average salary.
-8. "Expert" level remote jobs with a 100% remote ratio have the highest average salary.
+8. Expert level remote jobs with a 100% remote ratio have the highest average salary.
 9. Senior-level experience has the highest total salary, regardless of remote ratio.